 Safety technology has significantly developed over the last few years.
 Although safety devices for pressure equipment and systems are still being realized with mechanical safety equipment, such as safety valves and rupture discs, electronic safety devices are becoming increasingly apparent.

 The normative and safety requirements for such so-called MCR protection systems (measurement, control, and regulation devices, including, for example, overfill protection for containers and safety chains for steam boilers) are very high.
 Therefore, they require a systematic assessment from planning to risk analysis and execution and commissioning.

-Being a safety services partner of OMV’s for many years, TUV AUSTRIA invests a great deal of time and training to ensure its specialists have top-of-the-line qualifications.
+Being a safety services partner of OMV’s for many years, TUV AUSTRIA BIC. invests a great deal of time and training to ensure its specialists have top-of-the-line qualifications.
 All departments within the large team of refinery inspectors consequently have the necessary expertise for such safety equipment.

 The preparatory work for testing the MCR protection systems had already started a few months before the refinery was shut down.
 While the plant is stopped, all the safety equipment will be subjected to appropriate tests, examinations, and assessments until mid-June to allow the systems to continue to be operated safely and reliably in the future.

 Efficient test methods, safe facilities

 By developing its test methods, the TUV AUSTRIA BIC. materials technology unit has achieved a high reputation domestically and abroad in non-destructive testing of materials.
 These are methods for assessing the internal condition of materials and welded seams, containers, and pipelines without cutting open the container or the pipeline.
 Physical, optical, and chemical parameters allow an accurate assessment of a material’s state, making, for example, even the most delicate cracks visible.